Hepatitis B Diagnosis and Treatment: What You Need to Know

 Acute Hepatitis B

 The majority of acute cases are self-limiting.
-Treatment focuses on:
+Hepatitis B treatments at this stage focus on:

 Chronic Hepatitis B

-If the virus does not resolve, antiviral treatments—such as tenofovir or entecavir—can control HBV, reducing liver damage.
+If the virus does not resolve, hepatitis b treatment with antiviral therapies—such as tenofovir or entecavir—can control HBV, reducing liver damage.
 Liver specialists may recommend, in severe cases:

 Prevention